Capitation fee: Definition

-A submission by counsel, F.S.
-Nariman, in the P.A.
-Inamdar case (August 2005) defines a capitation fee as "something taken over and above what the institution needs by way of revenue and capital expenditure plus a reasonable surplus".
-Other definitions include "any amount, by whatever name called, paid or collected directly or indirectly in excess of the fee prescribed...", "any amount by whatever name called whether in cash or in kind paid or collected or received directly or indirectly in addition to the fees determined" and "any amount, by whatever name called, whether in cash or kind, in excess of the prescribed or, as the case may be, approved, rates of fees..."

 Prevalence

 This practice is widely prevalent in private colleges and universities in India, especially those that grant baccalaureate degrees in engineering, IT and sciences for which the demand for admissions exceeds the supply, but a number of technical educations has been closing down in recent years, and many seats go vacant.

-In 2016, a constitution bench of the Supreme Court of India observed that “Education is treated as a noble 'occupation'... those who establish and are managing the educational institutions are not expected to indulge in profiteering or commercialise this noble activity.”
-The Supreme Court also mentioned that “the occupation of education cannot be treated at par with other economic activities.”

 Implications

 The capitation fee has been one of the major contributors to corruption in education and society.
 Those who complete their course by paying the capitation fee are looking for a "return on investment".
 Such attempts to recover investment fuel unethical practices.
 The capitation fee has been considered to be one of the reason for the exorbitant hike in healthcare costs and deteriorating medical standards.

 The capitation fee comes as a surprise to the student when the student may have forsaken admission deadlines at other institutions.
 Choosing not to pay additional fees may even lead to a form of extortion, by withholding the degree from students.
 Parents often pay so that there is no ill bearing that affects their wards scores or standing.

 The fee might not be uniformly applied.
 The donation money is often not accounted, and its usage and allocation are mismanaged and not reported to income tax.
 In such cases of malpractice, students overpay for substandard education.

 Students are also misguided.
 Some institutions add the capitation fee along with the fee approved by regulatory norms.
 That combined fee is projected as the actual fee to the students.